DIYBigData/personal-compute-cluster/spark-qfs-swarm/README.md

 exit
 ```

-Finally, to start up the Spark cluster in your Docker swarm, `cd` into this project's directory and:
+Finally, to start up the Spark cluster in your Docker swarm:
 ```
-./build-images.sh
 docker stack deploy -c deploy-spark-qfs-swarm.yml spark
 ```